Singingkettle/ChangShuoRadioData/README.md

-v0.0.1 was released in 23/01/2024, which was located in ref/DataSimulationTool you can run generate.m to simulate wireless data, and use [ChangShuoRadioRecognition](https://github.com/Singingkettle/ChangShuoRadioRecognition) to do a joint DL model for radio detection and modulation classification
+v0.0.1 was released in 23/01/2024, which was located in ref/DataSimulationTool you can run generate.m to simulate wireless data, and can use [ChangShuoRadioRecognition](https://github.com/Singingkettle/ChangShuoRadioRecognition) to do a joint DL model for radio detection and modulation classification.
+This dataset is used in the TWC paper["Joint Signal Detection and Automatic Modulation Classification via Deep Learning"](https://arxiv.org/abs/2405.00736)

 # Notes